cocur/vale/README.md

 - Get, set, unset and check the existence of values in deeply nested arrays and objects
 - Works with arbitrary arrays and objects and any combination of them
-- Use getters, setters, unsetters, hassers and issers in objects
+- Uses getters, setters, unsetters, hassers and issers in objects

 ```php
 $name = Vale::get($families, ['lannister', 'leader', 'children', 2, 'name']);